thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/10-custom-directives-part1.desc.md

 **EXERCISE 1**

-Look through [the normalization section of the angular docs on directives](https://docs.angularjs.org/guide/directive).
+Look through the `Normalization` section of the documentation for [Angular Directives](https://docs.angularjs.org/guide/directive).
 Investigate all types of acceptable directive names.
 Try all possible formats in the example above.
 What is the preferred format for directive naming?

 **Using Restrict**

-In our example, the directive we used creates an img tag that displays the angular logo.
+In our example, the directive we used creates an `img` tag that displays the angular logo.
 We could change our html to look like this as well:

 ```html
 <body>